funkysi1701/funkysi1701.github.io/content/posts/2016/10-ways-to-survive-as-an-it-manager.md

 category="tech"
 keywords = ["", ""]
-description =  "10 Ways to Survive as an IT Manager" summary = "10 Ways to Survive as an IT Manager" showFullContent = false readingTime = true copyright = false
+description =  "10 Ways to Survive as an IT Manager" showFullContent = false readingTime = true copyright = false